aaaricie/Bluesky-overlay/README.md

 # Bluesky Overlay

-[^2]Desktop overlay application that displays your Bluesky feed as rolling timeline notifications on top of other applications.
+Desktop overlay application that displays your Bluesky feed as rolling timeline notifications on top of other applications.

 ## Features